Rock Climbing in Yangshuo

 The original Right Hand Wall has climbs in the lower to intermediate grades and is riddled with holes and scars and is aptly named Swiss Cheese because of its distinctive appearance.
 The recently developed Left Hand Wall provides more difficult, thin, fingery climbs on a vertical wall.
-The crag is however very popular with the climbing schools and can at times resemble West Street.
+The crag is however very popular with people rock climbing in Yangshuo and can at times resemble West Street.

-It offers shade in the bamboo at the base of the wall and is southeast facing, thus the climbs will be in the sun early and don’t into the shade until very late in the day.
+It offers shade in the bamboo at the base of the wall and is southeast facing.
+Thus the climbs will be in the sun early and don’t into the shade until very late in the day.
 Advanced climbers chose the middle way to go up.
-Also Bamboo provides much appreciated shade at the base of the cliff, especially from late morning to early afternoon.
+Also, bamboo provides much-appreciated shade at the base of the cliff, especially from late morning to early afternoon.
 It’s advised to climb here before midday or from late afternoon till dark as even on the most modest of climbs can feel considerably harder in the sun.

 Unless your name is Bear Grylls, Ibrahimovic Zlatan, or someone with an equally tough pair, you’ve probably faced some challenges in your life that you never thought you could conquer.
 Challenges, such as this rock wall.
 But the truth is, every wall presents a different challenge and every step that you take to conquer a route or problem, is a victory in itself.

 There’s a reason why bouldering routes are known as “problems”.
-Rock climbing is a great way to train your problem-solving skills and in particular, your focus.
+Rock climbing is a great way to train your problem-solving skill.
+In particular, your focus.
 In rock climbing, there is no other goal other than to scale up the rocks in front of you in the quickest, most effective way possible.
 Feel tired?
 Fingers about to cramp?
 Hit the wall?
 Take a deep breathe and focus your energies away from the fatigue.
 Try again.

 Rock climbing, especially in a gym, is a very social sport.
-There’s plenty of downtime while you’re resting between climbs, so it’s very easy to meet other people if you hang out at climbing gyms.
+There’s plenty of downtime while you’re resting between climbs.
+So it’s very easy to meet other people if you hang out at climbing gyms.
 I’ve met realtors, graphic designers, web designers, architects, land surveyors, medical students, engineers, massage therapists, nurses, photographers, and firefighters all in the same climbing gym.
 So, if you’re looking for a workout partner or maybe just a diverse group of friends, go hang out at your local climbing gym.
 You’re bound to meet some amazing people.

-All of us enjoyed it so much, whether you are a starter or an avid climber, rock climbing always bring people closer.
+All of us enjoyed it so much.
+Whether you are a starter or an avid climber, rock climbing always bring people closer.
 If you’ve ever played a game with levels, then you know how exciting it can be when you work really hard to accomplish a goal and finally succeed.